-VMED O2 is a 50:50 joint venture (the Joint Venture) that was formed on 1 June 2021 between Liberty Global Ltd. (Liberty Global) and Telefónica, SA (through Telefonica O2 Holdings Limited) (Telefónica), (the Shareholders).
+VMED O2 is a wholly-owned subsidiary of VMED O2 UK Limited, which is a 50:50 joint venture (the Joint Venture) that was formed on 1 June 2021 between Liberty Global Ltd. (Liberty Global) and Telefónica, SA (through Telefónica O2 Holdings Limited) (Telefónica), (the Shareholders).

-The Consolidated Financial Statements of VMED O2 for the year ended 31 December 2024 were authorised for issue by the Board of Directors on 16 April 2025 and were signed on the Board's behalf by Charles Bracken.
+The Consolidated Financial Statements of VMED O2 for the year ended 31 December 2024 were authorised for issue by the Board of Directors on 13 May 2025 and were signed on the Board's behalf by Mark Hardman.

 These Consolidated Financial Statements have been prepared in accordance with International Accounting Standards (IAS) 1 Presentation of Financial Statements.
-These Consolidated Financial Statements reflect our consideration of the accounting and disclosure implications of subsequent events through 16 April 2025.
+These Consolidated Financial Statements reflect our consideration of the accounting and disclosure implications of subsequent events through 13 May 2025.